MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/03-Connector-actions/01-create-connector-action.md

 20. Select the **Add action** button and wait for the SharePoint action to be added to your agent.
 The action should now be listed in the **Actions** section of your agent's detail page.
 21. From the **Actions** section, select the **List product support files** action to open its details page.
 22. Navigate to the **Outputs** tab.
-23. Under **Choose how this action's result will be displayed** check the box labelled **Send a message immediately after running the action**.
+23. For testing purposes, under **Choose how this action's result will be displayed** check the box labelled **Send a message immediately after running the action**.
 An additional configuration option will be displayed.
 24. Select the dropdown under **How do you want to display information to the user?** then select **You create a message**.
 A text box will be displayed.
 25. In the **Message to display** text box, enter `You used the SharePoint connector` then select **Save** at the top of the page.

+Let's also update your agent's instructions providing guidance to use the connector action.

+1. From the **Details** section of your **Product Support** agent, select **Edit**.
+1. In the **Instructions** text box, add the following to the existing instructions text: `When asked about available support resources, use the SharePoint connector to list the files in the Products folder.`
+1. Select **Save**.

 ## Test your agent with the action